BibekPoudel2376/Simulation_software_in-Robotics_Project/README.md

 git clone https://github.com/bk-poudel/Roller-Coaster-Simulation.git
 ```

-Open and configure the simulation files in MATLAB/Simulink and SolidWorks as needed.
+Open and configure the simulation files in MATLAB/Simulink as needed.

 ## Usage
 1. Define the motor and environmental parameters in the `parameters.py` or Simulink model.